-Some of the alternate words used for Relevant can be Realistic or Result-oriented.
+Some of the alternate words used for Relevant can be Realistic and/or Results oriented.

 This term was used first by George T. Doran in the November 1981 issue of Management Review.
 The primary advantage of SMART objectives lies in the belief that these are easier to understand, which makes it easier to know when the objectives have been achieved.

 Let’s have a look at what each letter actually refers to in order to better understand SMART goals for project managers.

 The first element to consider while setting SMART goals for project managers is for the goal to be specific.
 Specific means that the goal set should be clearly defined.
 There should be no ambiguity about it on any level in the project management hierarchy.